mcgillies/ChatGPT-Micro-Cap-Experiment/README.md

 # ChatGPT Micro-Cap Experiment
 Welcome to the repo behind my 6-month live trading experiment where ChatGPT manages a real-money micro-cap portfolio.

+# Updating:
+Repository is being updated to automatically access chatgpt using the OpenAI API and automatically run the stock reccomendations rather than manually inputting.

 ## Overview on getting started: [Here](https://github.com/LuckyOne7777/ChatGPT-Micro-Cap-Experiment/blob/main/Start%20Your%20Own/README.md)

 ## Repository Structure